Jassie Gill

 Jasdeep Singh Gill (born 26 November 1988) is an Indian singer, live performer and actor associated with Punjabi and Hindi language music and films.
 He debuted in Punjabi cinema with the 2014 film Mr & Mrs 420 and in Hindi cinema with the 2018 film Happy Phirr Bhag Jayegi.

 Personal life

 Gill was born Jasdeep Singh Gill on 26 November 1988 in Jandali village near Khanna in Ludhiana district of Punjab.
 He studied at Gobindgarh Public College where he took up two practical subjects, music and physical education.
-He was trained to sing in local youth festivals.
-He bagged the second position four times consecutively.
+He was trained to sing in local youth festivals, where he placed second, four times consecutively.
 He struggled for three years before his debut.
-Gill is married and has a daughter, Roojas Kaur Gill.
+Gill is married and has a daughter, Roojas Kaur Gill and a son, Jazzwin Gill.

 Music career

 Gill made his debut in 2011 with the album Batchmate which included the song "Churiyan".
 In 2012 he followed this up by releasing the single "Vigrey Sharabi".
 In January 2013 he released his second album "Batchmate 2", which included the song "Lancer" with lyrics by Narinder Batth.
 He followed this up with the song "Classmate" that featured in the movie Daddy Cool Munde Fool.
 In September 2013 he came out with another single, "Pyar Mera".
 After the release of his album Replay, he released the single "Nakhre" in 2017.